kormic/AndroidDesignPatterns/README.md

 # Instructions

 To run this app you will need an api key from movieDB.
 To get an api key you 'll need to create an account.
-After that you can create a file in the .gradle folder in your user folder and call it gradle-properties and add MOVIES_API_KEY="your_api_key".
+After that you can create a file in the .gradle folder in your user folder and call it gradle.properties and add MOVIES_API_KEY="your_api_key".

 ## Contributing
 Pull requests are welcome.